-One reason Christian Science was tolerated in the past was, it had people of perceived high social status and wealth.
+One reason Christian Science was tolerated in the past was, it had people of perceived high social status, smarts, and wealth.
 Because Christian Scientists were very successful and had high status in society, unconventional and eccentric Christian Science testimonies about spiritual healings were tolerated.
 Since the 1980s, the social makeup of Christian Scientists began to change toward middleclass.

 Jewish people, some prominent in Hollywood and business, were drawn to Christian Science and became powerhouses in the church.
 In recent decades, Christian Science has suffered from missing its Jewish devotees.
 And when Christian Science became mostly middleclass, it lost tons of credibility, prestige, and cover for its methods and mistakes.
 As long as Christian Scientists were perceived by society as upper-crust, influential, and had financial power and political positions, they received respect and were tolerated when they publicly shared their oddball spiritual healing experiences.

 Defense systems at work in our minds

 What about psychic and spiritual experiences perceived as fringe experiences?
 The Klingbeils' position was that it should be a priority of science to gain some knowledge of how our Defense Mechanisms manipulate us from recalling our initial quick picture of a psychic or spiritual experience.
 Society should consider that this manipulation by the mind to smear the clarity of an unusual experience is a credible way to begin to explain the slippery nature of paranormal events.
 The Klingbeils did extensive research of our covert Defense Mechanisms at work.
 Find out more about Defense Mechanisms on the Spindrift Theory page here.

 When a skeptic has a psychic experience, he says, "That was a heck of a hallucination!"
 The skeptic might be right and wrong.
 His initial experience may have been a real experience, but the details soon get changed, and his experience becomes a hallucination.